lvrg12/WaterElevation/README.md

 ### Work Distribution
 - Wenhao Ge's part:
    - Wrote the phase proposal
-   - Created a sider and wrote script to show the scale value when the slider is being slided
+   - Created a sider and wrote script to show different years when the slider is being slided
+   - Wrote script to make slider control many functions.
+When people drag the slider, many functions will be called according to the value of the slider
    - Made a drop-down menu and created five choices in the drop-down menu
-   - Wrote script to let the black box appear when the user hovers the mouse over the wells and let the black box disappear when the mouse leave the wells
+   - Wrote script to let two panels appear when the user hovers the mouse over the wells and let two panels disappear when the mouse leave the wells
-   - Made two panels and how the well-related information in
+   - Made two panels
+   - Wrote script to read the data from .csv files and display all these data in two panels
+   - Added the background music
+   - Modified the terrain coordinates when they are generated

 - Kevon's part:
     - Relearned Python
     - Wrote script to find Water Elevation for each year in each each city